Wednesday February 28, 2024

 Gifts of Homes

 Most families purchase their largest personal residence in their mid-forties.
 Families with children often need the additional space.
-Other families think they want to purchase a home that they can enjoy for many years.
+Other families plan to purchase a home they can enjoy for many years.

 By the time individuals reach retirement age, they probably have an empty nest.
 The children or other family members have now moved on and are creating their own homes.
 Some individuals at that point decide they like their home in their neighborhood and would like to stay there for their lifetime.
 Others might want to sell the larger property and move to a condo or retirement community.